Persis Solo

 Persatuan Sepakbola Indonesia Surakarta (lit.
 'Indonesian Football Association of Surakarta'), commonly known as Persis Solo, is an Indonesian football club based in the Central Java city of Surakarta.
 Founded on 8 November 1923 as Vorstenlandschen Voetbal Bond (English: Royal Football Union; abbreviated as VVB), it was officially renamed to its current brand in 1935.
+They will compete in the Championship next season, following relegation from the 2025–26 Super League.

 Persis returned to top-flight football after a decade in 2022 following its success in winning the 2021 Liga 2 title.
 The club plays its Super League home games at Manahan Stadium, which has a capacity of 20,000 spectators.
 The 2021 revival of the club was driven by its new, politically connected owners – Kaesang Pangarep, the youngest son of President Joko Widodo who acts as the club's chairman, and State-Owned Enterprises Minister Erick Thohir.